Composting and Hazardous Waste Information is near the end of this page, scroll down.

 RI Recycling and Revenue Sharing:

-Rhode Island recently enacted a law requiring all cities and towns to achieve a goal of recycling at least 35% of our wastes by the year 2012.
-For 2010, West Greenwich recycled an average over the year of 24%, which is down from 25% two years before..
-I know we can do better!
-(UPDATE: We are slipping!!
-Our latest report for August 2011 has us down to a 20 % recycling rate.)
+Rhode Island has a law requiring all cities and towns to achieve a goal of recycling at least 35% of our wastes.
+Our latest report for January 2015 has us at a 26 % recycling rate.
+We can do better!!
+Please recycle!!

 The State shares the revenue from selling the recyclable materials with the communities.
-This year, we received $2,983.
-Two years ago West Greenwich received $11,004.00 back.
+In 2014, we received $5,942.
+In 2008 West Greenwich received $11,004.00 back.
 It really pays to recycle because not only do we get money back, but there is no cost to us to bring recyclables to the Central Landfill, whereas we pay a fee per ton for regular trash.
 So the more we recycle, the less going into our trash bags, the less we have to pay.

 If people don't recycle (you have to, it's the law by the way), and it goes in the trash, it makes the trash weigh more.
 We have a contract with the State for the Town to pay by the ton, which is set at a certain amount ($32/ton), but they also give us a limit on how much trash we can send.
 If we go over our limit, we have to pay WAY MORE, not just because there is more trash, but the rate is much higher ($75/ton!!).
 It is your tax money.